haskell-unordered-containers/unordered-containers/docs/developer-guide.md

 after failing to make a fast enough implementation (using SSE instructions where possible) that also wasn't crashing on some platforms.

-The current, someone frustrating, state is that you have to know which data structures can be tampered with by users and either use SipHash just for those or switch to ordered containers that don't have collision problems.
+The current, somewhat frustrating, state is that you have to know which data structures can be tampered with by users and either use SipHash just for those or switch to ordered containers that don't have collision problems.
 This package uses fast hash functions by default.